 - details regarding Fees and/or contributions and their payment;

 - the dress code/Uniform requirements.

 If they are starting Immediately, check any items listed above which still apply.

-If you wish to become involved in school activities, this could be the time to ask about this, especially if you have done so in the past [e.g. helping in classrooms, in the Canteen, Reading groups, etc.].
+If you wish to become involved in school activities, this could be the time to ask , especially if you have done so in the past [e.g. helping in classrooms, in the Canteen, Reading groups, other specialist skills, etc.].
 You may, however, wish to leave this until you have settled into your new home and your child has settled into the school.

 Check to see who you should Contact if you have further questions.
 This may not be the Principal or even the class teacher, depending on the circumstances.
 It is far better to contact the school if you are not happy or not clear about something than to let this go on to become a bigger problem in the future.

 Once you have done the above, place your child in the school’s capable hands and leave as soon as you have said a brief farewell.

 If a Problem that requires your attention occurs, they will be the first to contact you regarding this.